singh-man/books/crackingTheCoding/16_moderate.md

 ```
 One minor optimization we could perform from here is to return immediately if we find a difference of zero, since this is the smallest difference possible.
 However, depending  on the input, this might actually be slower.

 This will only be faster if there's a pair with difference zero early in the list of pairs.
-But to add this optimiza­ tion, we need to execute an additional line of code each time.
+But to add this optimization, we need to execute an additional line of code each time.
 There's a tradeoff here; it's faster for some inputs and slower for others.
 Given that it adds complexity in reading the code, it may be best to leave it out.

 With or without this "optimization", the algorithm will take O(AB) time.

 **Optimal**

 A more optimal approach is to sort the arrays.
-Once the arrays are sorted, we can find the minimum differ­ ence by iterating through the array.
+Once the arrays are sorted, we can find the minimum difference by iterating through the array.

 Consider the following two arrays:
 ```